Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S20.md

 1. Please note that it typically takes about 3-4 hours to fully charge the S20 from a low battery.
 2. In high or low-temperature environments, the robot will automatically slow down the charging speed to extend battery life.
 Make sure the robot is being used in an optimal temperature range (0~40℃).
 3. Clean the charging terminals between the S20 main unit and the base station to ensure a good connection.
-4. If you have tried the above steps and the issue persists, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.
-We will escalate the matter to our R&D team for further investigation.
+4. If you have tried the above steps and the issue persists, we will escalate the matter to our R&D team for further investigation.
 When contacting us, please describe the slow charging behavior, such as the percentage increase in battery level after charging for three hours as shown in SwitchBot App.

 ---